 Enter: The Museum of London.

-As a proud Londoner, I totally love this museum.
+As proud Londoners, we totally love this museum.
 It’s a great way to learn about the fascinating and often dramatic history of the English capital.

 How to Go: It’s free to visit but check the Museum of London’s website for opening times.

 Shakespeare’s Globe Theatre

 Sadly, the original Shakespeare’s famous Globe Theatre is no longer with us – however, we do have this very sympathetic replica to enjoy.
 It’s not too far from where the original would have stood, and full of interesting history.

 The program, of course, includes plenty of Shakespeare as well as some other shows.
 Best of all, tickets can be very affordable, especially if you book last minute and aren’t too picky.

 Another top tip of ours: book standing tickets.
 If you can handle watching a play on your feet they’re a great way to save money.
 That’s also how most people would have taken in Shakespeare back in the day.

 See a West End Play or National Theatre

 There’s no doubt that one of the top things to do in London is to catch a show.
 You can head for the bright lights of the West End, or perhaps the more high-brow National Theatre.